 The longer the tour, the more likely it is that your relationships will feel the strain.
 Take the time to call, text or video call with your partner, children, friends or family to keep the lines of communication open.
 Life on tour can be lonely even when you’re travelling with others, so staying connected with people in the ‘real’ world can be invaluable when maintaining relationships and connecting you with what really matters.

-Keeping safe on tour can seem impossible as you will be busy and pretty preoccupied.
-However, by making time for yourself, keeping safe, sorting the right car insurance on an independent comparison website like hippo.za, staying active and sleeping well, you can stop yourself from burning out.
+Keeping safe on tour can seem difficult as you will be busy and pretty preoccupied.
+However, by making time for yourself, keeping safe, comparing car insurance on an independent comparison website like hippo.za, staying active and sleeping well, you can stop yourself from burning out.

 Watch this space for updates in the Hacks category on Running Wolf’s Rant.